LiChiehLin/3D_decomposition/README.md

 ## Python
 Python version of the above codes are updating
 All functions written as separate files in `.m` would be included in `DispLCL.py`
+Those have been included in `DispLCL.py` will be marked **(py)** in the above code list
 Include `DispLCL.py` file in your directory, import the function and execute the function like this

 ```python
 ## Import function
 import DispLCL